Naga270588/M-Tune/Readme.md

 3. **M-tune Example**:

-    As an example M-Tune has been implemented for `TGF-B Cell-line` in notebooks `DIRECT-M-Tune.ipynb` and `ENSEMBLE-M-Tune.ipynb`.
+As an example M-Tune has been implemented for TGF-B Cell-line in notebooks DIRECT-M-Tune.ipynb and ENSEMBLE-M-Tune.ipynb.
 DIRECT-M-Tune.ipynb: Identification of threshold and classification based on single input data.
 ENSEMBLE-M-Tune.ipynb: Identification of threshold and classification based on small k-subsets and majority voting.
+M-Tune_example_usage.ipynb: Installation of Mtune python package and example usage with XGBclassifier.

 2. **Calculate_fps.ipynb** :